DawitGWeldu/DawitGWeldu/README.md

-# Hi there, I'm Dawit G Weldu 👋
+# Hi there, I'm Dawit 👋

 ### About Me